paritytech/polkadot/roadmap/implementers-guide/src/runtime/dmp.md

 # DMP Module

-A module responsible for DMP.
+A module responsible for Downward Message Processing (DMP).
 See [Messaging Overview](../messaging.md) for more details.

 ## Storage